VincentVaxelaire/Vite_boilerplate/readme.md

+# /!\ This template works in dev mode but for now the production mode is broken.
+Still work on it /!\

 The app work but you should not use this in production for now !

 To run the app clone or fork the project.
 Then `npm i` in your terminal and then `npm run dev`